sdemyanov/ConvNet/README.md

 http://www.demyanov.net

+!!!
+IMPORTANT UPDATE !!!
+The GPU version is available now!

 This library has been written as a part of my project on facial expression analysis.
-It contains the implementation of convolitional neural nets for Matlab, both on Matlab and C++.
-The C++ version works about 2 times faster.
-Both implementations work identically.
+It contains the implementation of convolitional neural nets for Matlab, written on Matlab, C++ and CUDA for CPU and GPU processing.
+All versions work identically.
+The GPU version uses kernels from Alex Krizhevsky's library [cuda-convnet2](https://code.google.com/p/cuda-convnet2/), so it is _really_ fast.
+In some cases it is about 400 times faster than CPU version.

 GENERAL INFORMATION